MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 Step 5: You can now use this image to make a new container

-To remove the broken container, you must remove the image the container was made from using `podman rmi`.
-Make sure any other containers using that image have been backed up as they will be deleted too.
+To remove the broken container, you must remove the image the container was made from using `podman rmi --force myimage`.
+Make sure all containers from this image have been backed up as they will be deleted too.

 ---